Main Content Start

 As the vice president of the Citizens of the World club at NWACC, Ari enjoys interacting and assisting international students and creating student led events that range from food sales to an end of the semester retreat.

 Ari is also involved in a number of other NWACC associations and clubs.
-He’s the Student Ambassador and Government Association (SAGA) Director of Communications, the Music Club Public Relations Officer and a member of the IFriend program.
+He’s the Student Ambassador and Government Association (SGA) Director of Communications, the Music Club Public Relations Officer and a member of the IFriend program.

 The iFriend program, where international students are connected with a family in the surrounding community, has been an outlet for Ari to experience the American culture.
 He recently attended a Naturals game – northwest Arkansas’ minor league baseball team – and enjoyed joining in with fans by cheering, dancing and eating popcorn.